-Town Centre Parking: A series of surveys has been undertaken to see how much parking is available at different times of the day and week.
-19 The surveys revealed that the long stay car parks at James Yard, Silver Street and Station Road are frequently over 90% full at all times of the day, on all weekdays.
+- 7.10.1.5 Town Centre Parking: A series of surveys has been undertaken to see how much parking is available at different times of the day and week.
+The surveys revealed that the long stay car parks at James Yard, Silver Street and Station Road are frequently over 90% full at all times of the day, on all weekdays.
 Long term parking demand is higher in the mornings.
 Short stay car parks had lower occupancy rates, and greater availability throughout the day, due to the regular turnover of parking.
 From these results, it is concluded that there will be a need to increase long stay parking capacity in the Town Centre, and a survey has been made of potential sites to accommodate this.
 All of the potential sites are in private ownership, and acquisition and development costs will be high.
 The sites have been referred to the Business Development Committee of the Town Council for further consideration and action.
 Policies NP2, NP3 and NP7 have reference.
 The survey has revealed that some additional signage to and from the car parks is needed.
-The public consultation emphasised the need to keep parking free of charge in the town.

-19 See the evidence base for the car parking survey.

-New Major Housing Development: The Tickford Fields Estate development will all take access from North Crawley Road, and will require a comprehensive Transport Assessment to show the likely impacts on the surrounding highway network, and propose any highway or junction improvements needed.
+The public consultation emphasised the need to keep parking free of charge in the town. - 7.10.1.6 New Major Housing Development: The Tickford Fields Development will all take access from North Crawley Road, and will require a comprehensive Transport Assessment to show the likely impacts on the surrounding highway network, and propose any highway or junction improvements needed.
 A Travel Plan will also be required to demonstrate how developers propose to make the development sustainable, by promoting walking, cycling and public transport.
 The necessary highway improvements, walking and cycling measures, and bus service will need to be provided as part of the development proposals.
-The Development Brief sets out the requirement for a minimum of three access roads to the development, the need for a circular bus route through it, and the need for cycle and pedestrian routes both within the development and which connect the estate to the Town Centre.
+The Development Brief sets out the requirement for a minimum of two access roads to the development, the need for a circular bus route through it, and the need for cycle and pedestrian routes both within the development and which connect the development to the Town Centre.
 Policies NP2, NP3, NP6 and NP7 set out the requirements of the Neighbourhood Plan

-7.5 Health/well-being
+7.11 Health/well-being

-Consultation with current GP providers demonstrates that the Medical Centre suffers from a shortage of space, whilst the Kingfisher Centre has quality issues with its current accommodation and is undergoing management change.
-The large scale development on the Tickford Fields Estate creates an opportunity to provide modern, purpose built health/well -being accommodation to meet the future needs of new residents and existing medical practices.
+7.11.1 Consultation with current GP providers demonstrates that the Medical Centre suffers from a shortage of space, whilst the Kingfisher Centre has quality issues with its current accommodation and is undergoing management change.
+The large scale development on the Tickford Fields Development creates an opportunity to provide modern, purpose built health/well -being accommodation to meet the future needs of new residents and existing medical practices.
 Examples of a health/well-being facility are specifically a GP Surgery, as well as a physiotherapy clinic, a dentist's practice, a facility to run well-being classes or baby clinics.
 Policy NP2 details the provision of a health/well-being facility.

-7.6 Schools Provision
+7.12 Schools Provision

-The major concern raised through consultation in preparing the Neighbourhood Plan was the adequate provision of education to support the growing population.
+7.12.1 The major concern raised through consultation in preparing the Neighbourhood Plan was the adequate provision of education to support the growing population.
 To ensure that additional places can be provided the provision of a new school is the most appropriate solution given the constrained nature of the other schools.
-Therefore, as per policy NP2, a site for a new school is a key part of the overall development proposals on the Tickford Fields Estate.
-Due to the existing capacity in school provision a new site can only be fully justified by growth in excess of 1000 homes.
-Therefore, the decision to allocate the whole of the Tickford Fields Estate, is in part underpinned by the ability to support the provision of a new school.
-The development of the Tickford Fields Estate shall secure the provision of a pre-school and a two form entry primary school on site, each with dedicated drop off parking space for parents, and secure, covered cycle parking provision.
+Therefore, as per policy NP2, a site for a new school is a key part of the overall development proposals on the Tickford Fields Development.
+Due to the existing capacity in school provision on a new site can only be fully justified by growth in excess of 1000 homes.
+Therefore, the decision to allocate the whole of the Tickford Fields Development, is in part underpinned by the ability to support the provision of a new school.